Students

 Publications during honors

-Conner went on to a PhD position at University of Waterloo and the Perimeter Institute of Theoretical Physics
+Conner went on to a PhD position at University of Waterloo and the Perimeter Institute for Theoretical Physics